Updated: Jan 18

 It can be so easy for fear to overrule motivation.
 It could be fear of failure, fear of looking silly, fear of being seen to start small or any other reason.
-You might not be consciously aware of the fear that’s holding you back but it still prevents action.
+It might not even be something you’re consciously aware that you’re trying to protect yourself from but it still gets in the way of taking action.

 Creating confidence and resilience can help overcome these fears.
-When the action you’re most afraid of taking feels too overwhelming, build confidence in something that feels more accessible as a manageable first step.
+When the action you’re most fearful of taking feels too overwhelming, build them first in something that feels more accessible to you as a manageable first step.

-I added daily cold showers to my goals partly because they would help build my resilience to discomfort.
+One of the reasons I added daily cold showers to my goal list was because I knew this would help build my resilience to discomfort.
 If I could willingly turn my own shower cold everyday then surely I could use that discipline to push myself in other areas too.
-It’s becoming part of my identity that I am a person who can push through something even when it feels hard.
+It becomes part of my identity that I am a person who can push through something even when it feels hard.
 In addition, numerous studies have found that regular cold showers promote emotional resilience by encouraging the nervous system to increase its tolerance to environmental stress.

 Achievements wouldn’t be achievements if they came without effort

 Achieving a goal is only rewarding when you’ve had to overcome something to get it.
-If everything came easily and immediately, there would be no sense of growth or accomplishment and we’d grow complacent.
-It may sound cliché but the real joy is in the journey and what you learn on the way.
+If everything came easily and immediately, there would be no sense of accomplishment and we’d get complacent.
+It may be cliché but the real joy is in the journey and what you learn on the way.